types of automation testing

 Are automated testing results accurate?

 Yes, the results are accurate.
-It’s not possible to be 100% accurate with an automation tool since there are a few uncontrollable variables that affect the test cases.
-But, the results are trustworthy and more accurate than that of manual testing.
+It’s impossible to be 100% accurate with an automation tool since a few uncontrollable variables affect the test cases.
+However, the results are trustworthy and more accurate than those of manual testing.

 Bring Innovation to Your Testing Process With the Best Automation Testing Tools

-The year 2021 has experienced noticeable growth in the development of codeless test automation tools and the use of artificial intelligence and machine learning in testing.
-The same trends are expected to continue in the coming years.
+In 2024, there was a noticeable growth in the development of codeless test automation tools and the use of artificial intelligence and machine learning in testing.
+These trends are expected to continue in the coming years.

 “Although some want to ignore it and some embrace it, artificial intelligence for software testing is now a ‘thing,'”